metamath/metamath-website-scripts/README.md

-Metamath website scripts
+# Metamath website scripts

 This repository has various scripts to set up or reconfigure a Metamath website.

-If you want to propose changes to the basic configuration or execution processes of a Metamath website runs, please propose a change as a pull request.
+## You probably don't want to change this repository

-Most of the time you don't want a change in this repository, instead, you'll want to propose a change to one of the Metamath database repositories (usually the [set.mm repository](https://github.com/metamath/set.mm)), Metamath-related programs such as the [metamath-exe](https://github.com/metamath/metamath-exe) repository, or the
+Most of the time you don't want a change in this repository.
+Instead, you'll want to propose a change to one of the Metamath database repositories (usually the [set.mm repository](https://github.com/metamath/set.mm)), Metamath-related programs such as the [metamath-exe](https://github.com/metamath/metamath-exe) repository, or the
 [metamath-website-seed repository](https://github.com/metamath/metamath-website-seed).

+If you want to propose changes to the basic configuration or execution processes that a Metamath website runs, this *is* the right repository to change.
+Please propose a change as a pull request.

 This metamath-website-scripts repository contains the scripts and configuration that load the Metamath databases, runs them through Metamath-related programs, and combines them with the metamath-website-seed files to produce the working Metamath website.

+## How to apply changes made here

 If you just want to change the configuration of the existing Metamath website, and you have the necessary permissions (e.g., David A. Wheeler and